 As a writer, I tend to cover a wide range of topics, and in the process, I usually get to learn something new.
 One of these topics is music.
 Every once in a while, I get to write an album review; doing so allows me to familiarize myself with the artists.
-This week, I learned about Annamaria Pinna, lead singer and mastermind behind the band Vajra.
+Recently, I learned about Annamaria Pinna, lead singer and mastermind behind the band Vajra.
 She has a neurological condition called “synesthesia.”

 I’ve heard the term before.
 Remembering that it was of some interest to me, I researched it further.
 The term synesthesia is composed of two different Greek terms, “syn” (together) and “aisthesis” (perception).
 When you combine them, they mean “joined perception.”
 You may be wondering where I’m going with this.